 While not as smart as seals, birds are naturally attracted to fish farms as a place to perch and rest, or through the possibility of a free meal.
 To manage this, the Wildlife team invented bird escape hatches that allow birds a safe way out of the pens.

-In terms of training, the team undertakes a series of courses including Marine Mammal Observer Program, training through DPIPWE for Seal Trapping, Seal Deterrent and Seal Sedation, also essential is a Coxwains and Driver’s License, the ability to obtain a firearms license (for the purpose of discharging seal deterrents) and the ability to build strong relationships.
+In terms of training, the team undertakes a series of courses including Marine Mammal Observer Program, training through DPIPWE for Seal Trapping, Seal Deterrent and Seal Sedation, also essential is a Coxswains and Driver’s License, the ability to obtain a firearms license (for the purpose of discharging seal deterrents) and the ability to build strong relationships.